csancheze/Team-Profile-Generator/Readme.md

   ## Tests

-See an example of the working html [Webpage](https://csancheze.github.io/Team-profile-deploy/)
+See an example of the working HTML [Webpage](https://csancheze.github.io/Team-profile-deploy/)

 Open to download the video of the test